-The completion unit works in the IBM 750GX with the dispatch unit so that it can track dispatched instructions and retire them to the completion queue in order.
-In following with the dispatch unit, two instructions can be retired per clock cycles cycle, providing that there are slots available in the completion queue.
-When the instruction is removed from the queue, the rename buffers must have been freed and any results written to processor registers such as GPRs, FPRs, link register (LR), and counter (CTR).
+The completion unit works in the IBM 750CX/CXE with the dispatch unit so that it can track dispatched instructions and retire them in order to the completion queue.
+In following with the dispatch unit, two instructions can be retired per clock cycle, providing there are slots available in the completion queue.
+When the instruction is removed from the queue, the rename buffers must have been freed and results any written processor registers, such as GPRs, FPRs, LR, and CTR.